king-mampreh/apply/README.md

-# apply
+# Welcome!
-A C++ library to apply the arguments of a function with std::vector
+The C++ Apply library is a King Mamphreh project to extend functionality of function std::apply to enable to work with std::vector, std::list, std::map, ...